 Comments and suggestions for improvement The Authority performs well in decision-making 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree 3.3 Board culture 20.
 Is there a culture of openness, ability to express dissenting points of view and a collegiate way of escalating and resolving differences?
 21. Is there a culture of accountability for delivery of committee and individual work plans?
 Comments and suggestions for improvement The is culture of the board is open and collegiate with collective accountability.
 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree 3.4 Operation of governance structure 22.
 Is the programme of the full Authority driven by strategy and focused on the right issues?
 23. Are papers of sufficient quality, appropriate length, clarity and focus to support effective discussion and decision-making?
 Please state any areas requiring improvement.
-Comments and suggestions for improvement The Authority performs well in the above area 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree 3.5 Board development agenda for 2021/22 25.
-Wha [.]
-26. Wha t are the main ar engths of the Au eas for improvem nain recommend ent/developmer nt? o the Authority going Comments and suggestions for improvement The Authority performs well in the above area 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree Further comments/sugges stions
+Comments and suggestions for improvement The Authority performs well in the above area 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree 3.5 Board development agenda for 2021/22 24.
+What are the main strengths of the Authority?
+25. What are the main areas for improvement/development?
+26. What are your three main recommendations to develop the Authority going into 2021/22?
+Comments and suggestions for improvement The Authority performs well in the above area 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree Further comments/sugges stions